-- The American Council on Education: Military and Corporate - National College Credit Recommendation Service - Standardized Examinations such as AP, CLEP, DSST, and Excelsior College Exams www.guamcc.edu/Runtime/priorlearningassessmt.a spx
+- 1. The American Council on Education: Military and Corporate - 2.
+National College Credit Recommendation Service - 3.
+Standardized Examinations such as AP, CLEP, DSST, and Excelsior College Exams

-For more information on Prior Learning Assessment at Guam Community College, please contact the Admissions & Registration Office, or visit the PLA webpage at
+For more information on Prior Learning Assessment at Guam Community College, please contact the Admissions & Registration Office, or visit the PLA webpage at www.guamcc.edu/Runtime/priorlearningassessmt.aspx

-Recognition of Sponsored Learning Military Education
+Recognition of Sponsored Learning

+Military Education